smart-edge-open/specs/doc/building-blocks/emco/openness-emco.md

 - Configure Istio Ingress gateway resources for Emco Services
 - Configure Istio Ingess gateway to enable running along with Authservice
 - Apply EnvoyFilter for Authservice
-- Apply Authenication and Authorization Policies
+- Apply Authentication and Authorization Policies

 ### EMCO Installation With OpenNESS Flavor
 EMCO supports [multiple deployment options](https://github.com/otcshare/EMCO/tree/main/deployments).
-OpenNESS offers the `central_orchestrator` to automate EMCO build and deployment as mentioned below.
+[OpenNESS Experience Kit](https://github.com/otcshare/specs/blob/master/doc/getting-started/openness-experience-kits.md) offers the `central_orchestrator` flavor to automate EMCO build and deployment as mentioned below.
-The first step is to prepare one server environment which needs to fulfill the [Preconditions](../../getting-started/network-edge/controller-edge-node-setup.md#preconditions).
+- The first step is to prepare one server environment which needs to fulfill the [Preconditions](https://github.com/otcshare/specs/blob/master/doc/getting-started/network-edge/controller-edge-node-setup.md#preconditions).

-Then Place the EMCO server hostname in `[controller_group]` group in `inventory.ini` file of openness-experience-kit.
+- Then place the EMCO server hostname in `[controller_group]` group in `inventory.ini` file of openness-experience-kit.
 > **NOTE**: `[edgenode_group]` and `[edgenode_vca_group]` are not required for configuration, since EMCO micro services just need to be deployed on the Kubernetes* control plane node.

-Run script `./deploy_ne.sh -f central_orchestrator`.
+- Run script `./deploy_ne.sh -f central_orchestrator`.
 Deployment should complete successfully.
 In the flavor, harbor registry is deployed to provide images services as well.

 ```shell
 # kubectl get pods -A